 Columbia Waterfront Park is a planned green space that will provide a new amenity to the Columbia Street waterfront.
 The park will be developed on a roughly two-acre property that extends from Kane Street to Degraw Street on the west side of Columbia Street.

 The Naval Hospital Cemetery Memorial Landscape is a 1.7 acre site being developed in partnership with the Brooklyn Navy Yard Development Corporation.
-The proposed design is for a landscape of native plants beneficial to pollinators such as bees, moths and butterflies.
+The design is for a landscape of native plants beneficial to pollinators such as bees, moths and butterflies.

 The planned Columbia Street Connector aims to improve the pedestrian experience between the Red Hook Houses, Columbia Street Esplanade, Red Hook Park and the route of the Brooklyn Waterfront Greenway.

 Additional green spaces are in the process of being identified, pending funds to study and develop designs that are in keeping with the greenway plan.